schmidt-x/QmkHidHostUnicode/README.md

 RepeatFrequency: the number of milliseconds between each repetition of the keystroke.

 > [!NOTE]
-> Due to the granularity of the OS's time-keeping system, both values are typically rounded up to the nearest multiple of 10 or 15.6 milliseconds (depending on the type of hardware and drivers installed).
+> On Windows, due to the granularity of the OS's time-keeping system, both values are typically rounded up to the nearest multiple of 10 or 15.6 milliseconds (depending on the type of hardware and drivers installed).

 ### MaxPressedKeys